SECONDARY CAMPUS CO-CURRICULAR

 Students at St John’s Grammar have a very high level of participation in a range of sporting endeavours.

-In recent years the School has made a name for itself in the Schools’ triathlon, female Football and in fencing, although great successes have also been achieved in netball, soccer and tennis.
+In recent years the School has made a name for itself in the Schools’ triathlon, female Football and in fencing, and great successes have also been achieved in netball, soccer and tennis.

 A full range of traditional sports is on offer and the participation rate of students across the School is approximately 85%.